-Westchester Joint Water Works is a non-profit public benefit corporation consisting of the member municipalities of the Village of Mamaroneck, Town of Mamaroneck, and the Town/Village of Harrison.
-WJWW supplies water on a retail basis to its member municipalities and to portions of the City of Rye and the City of New Rochelle, serving a total retail population of over 59,000 persons from over 14,600 service connections.
-WJWW also sells water on a wholesale basis to the Village of Larchmont and Suez Water Westchester, which supplies water to the City of Rye, Village of Rye Brook, and Village of Port Chester.
+Westchester Joint Water Works is a non-profit public benefit corporation formed by an Act of the NYS Legislature at the request of the three member municipalities of the Village of Mamaroneck, the Town of Mamaroneck, and the Town/Village of Harrison for the purpose of cooperatively operating a public water works system.
+WJWW supplies water to its member municipalities for retail sale to their resident consumers and to portions of the City of Rye and the City of New Rochelle, serving a total retail population of over 59,000 persons from over 14,600 service connections.
+WJWW provides water on a wholesale basis to the for-profit water company Suez Water Westchester, which sells water to the City of Rye, Village of Rye Brook, and Village of Port Chester.
+WJWW also supplies water to the Village of Larchmont on a wholesale basis.
+In all, WJWW provides drinking water to some 120,000 consumers in Westchester County.

-The water supply for the WJWW system is obtained from the upstate Catskill and Delaware watersheds of the New York City water system.
-WJWW draws its water from two connections to the City system: (i) Shaft 22 of the NYCDEP Delaware Aqueduct in Yonkers and (ii) Rye Lake, the eastern portion of Kensico Reservoir, in Harrison.
-The Proposed Action is related to water drawn from Rye Lake.
+The water supply for the WJWW system is obtained from the upstate Catskill and Delaware watersheds of the New York City (NYC) water system.
+WJWW draws its water from two connections to the NYC system: (i) Shaft 22 of the NYCDEP Delaware Aqueduct in Yonkers and (ii) Rye Lake, the eastern portion of Kensico Reservoir, in Harrison.
+The Proposed Action is related to the water drawn from Rye Lake.

-The Rye Lake source water is currently treated with chlorine, fluoride, and corrosion inhibitor at the Rye Lake Pump Station (RLPS).
-The water is pumped to the Purchase Street Storage Tanks where pH adjustment occurs via the addition of sodium hydroxide.
+The Rye Lake source water is currently treated with chlorine, fluoride, and corrosion inhibitor at the Rye Lake Pump Station ("RLPS").
+The water is pumped from the RLPS to the Purchase Street Storage Tanks where pH adjustment occurs via the addition of sodium hydroxide.

 In 1993, New York State Department of Health (NYSDOH) determined that Rye Lake does not meet the criteria established by the State for filtration avoidance.
 In response to this determination, WJWW took several steps to avoid the need for the construction of a costly filtration plant.
 These steps included improvements to its chlorination disinfection system and the construction of additional treated water storage capacity to provide additional disinfection contact time.
-The raw water intake was also moved farther into Rye Lake and placed at a greater depth to access higher quality water from the lake.
-In addition, a turbidity curtain was installed in the reservoir in the area where storm water runoff from Interstate 684 and the County Airport enters the reservoir in an effort to protect the raw water quality of the intake.
+The raw water intake was also moved farther into Rye Lake and placed at a greater